 This was our first time shooting a wedding at Dillington House in Somerset.
 We really enjoyed our day there.
 It’s a very stylish wedding venue.
 Set on a huge country estate surrounded by countryside, it’s a beautiful old house, with grand reception rooms, a lovely bridal prep room, the stunning orangery and a really interesting room for the meal, with lots of great features that shine through in the photos.
 We are very much looking forward to shooting there again.
 It really was lovely venue to celebrate a wedding day.

-Surrey Wedding Photographer Paul Tansley is available to shoot weddings all over Surrey, Hampshire, Sussex and surrounding counties (including parts of Somerset).
+Surrey Wedding Photographer Paul Tansley and his partner Carol are available to shoot weddings all over Surrey, Hampshire, Sussex and surrounding counties (including parts of Somerset).
 If you are getting married at Dillington House why not contact us and see if we are available to shoot your wedding day.

 Dillington House Weddings website